 Norwegian’s Prima Class ships were a departure from NCL’s previous large-ship designs, prioritizing a more premium feel with fewer passengers.

-This shift suggests that NCL may be moving back toward ultra-large vessels after experimenting with a more intimate, upscale experience with the Prima Class.
+This shift suggests NCL may return to ultra-large vessels after experimenting with a more intimate, upscale Prima Class experience.
 While Prima Class ships were designed to be smaller and more premium, these new mega-ships appear to be in line with the industry trend of maximizing capacity and onboard amenities, similar to Royal Caribbean’s Icon of the Seas.